hsiaofongw/go-controllers/README.md

 # WireGuard controller

+> "What if the desired state of the network can be defined in a single place, and declaratively?"

 ## Overview

 This is a Kubernetes-based WireGuard controller (operator).
 Its job is to ensure that the state of WireGuard interfaces in nodes is (most of the time) consistent with the desired state that you define.